Inspiration and Exploration

 Caring for Each Child

 Whether the child is three-years-old or a rising middle-schooler, we make it our business to challenge students to greater and greater achievement while responding to each child individually.
-Each classroom, PK3 to 4th grade, has a full-time teacher and a teaching assistant.
+Each classroom, WOW to 4th grade, has a full-time teacher and a teaching assistant.
 By 5th grade, three assistants rotate among five classrooms.

 Fun and Challenging Work